Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 “We are all heartbroken,” he wrote, adding that she “planned on one day retiring and being a full-time grandmother.
 It will never happen.”

-Members of Cynthia Tisdale’s family did not immediately respond to Fox News’ request for comment on Saturday.
+Members of Tisdale’s family did not immediately respond to Fox News’ request for comment on Saturday.

 Sabika Sheikh